Experienced Estate Lawyers Helping Common-Law Spouses Plan for the Future

 Living in a common-law relationship has become a more and more frequent alternative to getting married.
 While common-law spouses enjoy many of the same benefits as married spouses, this is not the case in every situation.

 Individuals living in common-law relationships should be aware that the definition of “spouse” varies from one area of law to another.
-As such, if you are in a common-law relationship you may be considered a spouse for the purposes of filing your taxes (since common-law relationships lasting more than one year fall under the definition of “spouse” under the Income Tax Act), however, you may not be recognized as a spouse by other pieces of legislation, such as the Succession Law Reform Act, that may have a significant impact on your rights.
+As such, if you are in a common-law relationship, you may be considered a spouse to file your taxes (since common-law relationships lasting more than one year fall under the definition of “spouse” under the Income Tax Act).
+However, you may not be recognized as a spouse by other pieces of legislation, such as the Succession Law Reform Act, that may have a significant impact on your rights.

-If you are living in a common-law relationship and drafting your will, creating a trust as part of an estate plan, or otherwise planning for your future, it is important to consult with a knowledgeable estates lawyer to understand your rights and how to protect yourself going forward.
-At Sweatman Law Firm, we have advised many common-law partners and married spouses on their rights in an estates context and have helped them plan for all foreseeable possibilities.
+Suppose you are living in a common-law relationship and drafting your will, creating a trust as part of an estate plan, or otherwise planning for your future.
+In that case, it is essential to consult with a knowledgeable estate lawyer to understand your rights and how to protect yourself going forward.
+At Sweatman Law Firm, we have advised many common-law partners and married spouses on their rights in an estate context and have helped them plan for all foreseeable possibilities.

 Common-Law Spouses as Beneficiaries